DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Pieces of hardware and/or software which are capable of being used together are described as *compatible*.

 #####Compressed files
 Compression is a technique to make a file or a data stream smaller for faster transmission or to take up less storage space.
 An example is EPUB, a compressed collection of HTML files.
-Several programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, gnu zip, and many more.
+Several programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
 Files with the following extensions are almost always compressed files: arc, arj, epub, gz, lha, lhz, taZ, taz, tgz, Z, zip, and zoo.

 #####Computer program
 A set of instructions that the computer carries out in sequence to perform a given task.
-Programs are written in English-like programming languages (e.g. C, Pascal, JAVA, C++) , and are then converted into binary machine instructions via a compiler or an interpreter.
+Programs are written in English-like programming languages (e.g. C, Pascal, Java, C++) , and are then converted into binary machine instructions via a compiler or an interpreter.

-#####Content management system (CMS)
+#####Content Management System (CMS)
 A software package that makes it possible for non-technical users to publish and manage content (text, images, etc) on a website.